Frost/Nixon poster

 The inciting incident occurs at 14 minutes when Frost watches Nixon's resignation and conceives the idea to interview him - seeing career-defining opportunity where others see impossibility..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Frost commits $200,000 of his own money to pay Nixon for the interviews, making the deal official and putting everything on the line - the point of no return., moving from reaction to action.
+This reveals the protagonist's commitment to Frost commits $200,000 of his own money to pay Nixon for the interviews, making the deal official and putting everything on the line - the point of no return., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False defeat: Nixon has completely dominated the first interviews, making Frost look outmatched and foolish.
 Nixon's taunting phone call emphasizes Frost's inadequacy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Frost's complete despair the night before the final interview - facing career death, financial ruin, and public humiliation.
-His dream of legitimacy is dying., demonstrates the protagonist at their lowest point.
+His dream of legitimacy is dying., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 Frost realizes Nixon is just as afraid and vulnerable as he is; gains new insight that Nixon needs this confession, allowing Frost to approach the final interview with clarity and resolve., demonstrating the transformation achieved throughout the journey.